Ph.D. Louisiana State University, Sociology. 1976

 B.A.
 Bowling Green State University, Sociology, 1972

 Kyriakos S. Markides received his Ph.D. in Sociology in 1976 from Louisiana State University.
 He is currently the Annie and John Gnitzinger Distinguished Professor of Aging and Director of the Division of Sociomedical Sciences, Department of Preventive Medicine and Community Health at the University of Texas Medical Branch in Galveston.
 Dr. Markides is the Editor of the Journal of Aging and Health which he founded in 1989.
-He is the author or co-author of over 325 publications most of which are on aging and health issues in the Mexican American population as well as minority aging issues in general.
+He is the author or co-author of over 335 publications most of which are on aging and health issues in the Mexican American population as well as minority aging issues in general.
 His research has been funded continuously by the National Institutes of Health since 1980.
 He is currently Principal Investigator of the Hispanic EPESE (Established Population for the Epidemiological Study of the Elderly), a longitudinal study of the health of 3,952 older Mexican Americans from the five Southwestern states.
 Dr. Markides is credited with coining the term ‘Hispanic Epidemiological Paradox’ (with J. Coreil) which is currently the leading theme in Hispanic health.
 He is also the editor of the Encyclopedia of Health and Aging published by SAGE Publications in 2007.
 The Institute for Scientific Information (ISA) has listed Dr. Markides among the most highly cited social scientists in the world.
+According to Google Scholar Dr. Markides' publications were cited over 13,000 times as of the end of January 2014.
 Dr. Markides is the 2006 recipient of the Distinguished Mentorship Award of the Gerontological Society of America, and the 2009 Distinguished Professor Award in Gerontology and Geriatrics from UCLA.
 He was also the inaugural recipient of the Pearmain Prize for outstanding service to the field of aging from the Roybal Institute on Aging at the University of Southern California.
 The prize was awarded in February, 2010.